-|Victims of bad checks may file a report with the Cook or Lake County State's Attorney, provided there is sufficient information, and that the case meets all eligibility guidelines.
+|Victims of bad checks may file a report with the Cook County State's Attorney, provided there is sufficient information, and that the case meets all eligibility guidelines.

 |The Freedom of Information Act (FOIA) is a state statute that allows the public to gain access to government records.

 |The Premise Alert Program provides first responders with medical information before they arrive at an emergency scene.
 Through the Premise Alert Program, citizens can inform local police and fire departments about a family member who may require special assistance or treatment at home.
-That could be a lifesafer for families caring for loved ones with medical problems relating to Alzheimer's, Autism, Quadriplegia, etc. Information provided to the Barrington Police and Fire departments is stored in a database and kept confidential to be used only by police, fire and emergency medical personnel responding to specified locations.
+That could be a lifesaver for families caring for loved ones with medical problems relating to Alzheimer's, Autism, Quadriplegia, etc. Information provided to the Barrington Police and Fire departments is stored in a database and kept confidential to be used only by police, fire and emergency medical personnel responding to specified locations.
 This data will alert first responders to handle each specific emergency.

 |Over Weight Truck Permits

-Any company wanting to apply for an overweight/oversize permit in Village of Barrington will have to use the Oxcart permitting software.
-Registration is easy and can be completed on the Oxcart website under the Trucking login/sign up link (http://oxcartpermits.com/user/trucking).
-Once registered, companies will then be able to reap the benefits of the following via Oxcart:
+The Barrington Police Department uses a third party, Oxcart Permit Systems, to process overweight/oversize permits.
+Any company wanting to apply for an overweight/oversize permit in Village of Barrington should complete this form.
+Once registered, companies will then be able to reap the benefits of the following: